purnimaporwal/india-tus-pipeline/README.md

 ## Status

 Pipeline construction was completed in May 2025.

+The do-files are being prepared for public sharing, but two things are taking time.
+The raw TUS 2019 data comes only through MOSPI and cannot be redistributed, so the repository will document the pipeline without the raw inputs.
+The Stata licence used at IDS Jaipur was institutional; cleaning and verifying the code properly requires renewed access before I can share it responsibly.

+The full pipeline code will be uploaded once both are sorted.
+The methodology is documented in detail above in the meantime.
+If you are working with TUS 2019 data and want to compare notes, feel free to reach out directly.

+This was also where my curiosity about what time-use data reveals, and what it quietly misses, first became concrete.
+Working inside the raw files showed me how much it depends on how activity boundaries are drawn: where "care" ends and "leisure" begins, what gets recorded as work and what disappears into presence time.
+Those questions stayed with me well past the pipeline itself.

-Code is being cleaned for public sharing.
-Outputs contributed to:
+Outputs from this work contributed to:
 - Two PRISMA-based systematic literature reviews on gendered time allocation and labour inequality (in preparation for journal submission, with M. Mahamallik, IDS Jaipur)
-- Data cleaning contribution for India's TUS second round (2024)
+- Data cleaning for India's TUS second round (2024)

-The TUS pipeline work was also where my curiosity about what time-use data reveals and what it quietly misses first became concrete.
-Working inside the raw files showed me how much it depends on how activity boundaries are drawn.

 ## Data Access